-No, not really, but if I am going to work my way out of my personal slump, I need to revisit my roots and rediscover these timeless truisms.
+No, not really, or at least not lately.
+If I am going to work my way out of my personal slump, I need to revisit my roots and rediscover these timeless truisms.
 One of the reasons I have cut landscape photography out of my work is I have known for a long time I no longer have the patience to do it well.

 As for my investigation of new directions?
 There are those who, staying true to the core needs of documentary/street photography, have managed to stretch it's boundaries.
 They are not changing the definition of process, but rather the subject matter.
 Sam Abel, Kate Kirkwood and many others take the same values that make a good body of street work and apply them to non stereo-typical subjects.
 Kirkwood's "streets" for example are country lanes, her buildings are a cows back in abstraction and her people are often farm animals.
 Abel's work crosses the boundary between true documentary and street imaging, becoming quieter, deeper than most street images and Meissner creates a stage from the streets of New York, passing people as the actors.